-^{1.} For example, the CAC 40 lost almost 40% of its value between the start of 2020 and mid-March, and then recovered more than 15% the following month, with still a high volatility.
+1. For example, the CAC 40 lost almost 40% of its value between the start of 2020 and mid-March 2020, and then recovered more than 15% the following month, with high volatility.

-^{2.} Listed companies have massively withdrawn their pre-crisis forecasts, without immediately replacing them by new ones.
-In the meantime, the markets continued to function, and the ratings of financial analysts issued in the period incorporated estimates of forecast profiles issued by said analysts.
+2. Listed companies have widely withdrawn their pre-crisis forecasts, without immediately replacing them with new ones.
+In the meantime, markets continued to function, and the ratings of financial analysts issued in the period incorporated estimates of forecast profiles issued by said analysts.

-^{3.} DCF or Discounted Cash-Flows: widely-used method consisting in computing the net present value of a series of free cash flows (forecasts).
+3. DCF or Discounted Cash-Flows: a widely-used method consisting in computing the net present value of a series of free cash flows (forecasts).
 The document will assume this method known to the reader.